danielvm-git/binance-trading-robot/README.md

      * change password_request ("projects/<put your project number here>/secrets/trade_password_binance_margin/versions/latest")

-Create the project on firebase
+Create the project on firebase go to https://firebase.google.com/ and create a new project to host the role thing
 * 2nd here: /server/src/serviceAccountKey.json (you find this creating a Service account on your Firebase console -> Project Overview -> Settings -> Service Account)

 #### create de build